-A strange little tune wanted to be a Song.
-It took just one little girl, 12 invented words, 100 Europeans and 25 years to get there.
+In 1992 a strange little tune appeared in my Melbourne bedroom and vowed to one day become a Song.
+It took just 25 years, 100 Europeans and 12 words invented by my daughter to get there.
 This is the story of what happens next.

 There are 12 stars in the video.